nusco/narjillos/backlog.md

 This is my backlog for the Narjillo project.
 It's divided in sections by "type of user".
 Inside each sections, features are roughly prioritized.
-I generally work on the high-priority features, but I pick the "user" that I want to be depending on my mood of the day.
+I generally work on the high-priority features, but I pick the "user" that tickles my fancy each day.

 ###Physicist

-* Narjillos rotate around their center of mass, not around their mouths °°°
+* Narjillos pivot round their center of mass, not around their mouths °°°
 * Uniform measure units (instead of had-hoc clipping and multiplying all over the place) °
-* Fix "shaking" of limbs in some Narjillos?
+* Fix "shaking" of limbs in some Narjillos

 ###Speed Demon

 * Space Partitioning for fast thing searches °°
 * Optimize physics engine °°
 * Optimize infrared mode °
-* Space Partitioning uses a separate thread
+* Space Partitioning runs in a separate thread
+* Switch to fast math library
 * Make FPS parametric to improve TPS on slower machines
-* Switch to fast math library

-###Computer Dummy
+###Gamer

 * Try scrolling/panning commands and speeds under Linux °°
 * Parameterize scroll/pan speeds °